ResearchObject/ro-crate/docs/1.2-DRAFT/structure.md

 ## Detached RO-Crate

-A _Detached RO-Crate_ is an RO-Crate without a defined root directory, where the _RO-Crate Metadata File_ and/or _RO-Crate Website_ content is accessed independently (e.g. as part of a programmatic API).
+A _Detached RO-Crate_ is an RO-Crate without a defined root directory, where the _RO-Crate Metadata Document and/or _RO-Crate Website_ content is accessed independently (e.g. as part of a programmatic API).

 These crates cannot carry their own data _payload_, but may reference data deposited separately, or purely reference [contextual entities](contextual-entities.md).